 We strongly recommend you complete these suggested exercises, as they will help to reinforce what you have just learned.

 2. About Report Data Sources

-A Report Data source defines the columns available to be reported on.
+A Report Data source defines the columns available to be reported on for the end user.
 Every BrightWork Report is driven by one of two data sources: a Reporter Definition or the Project Cache.

 The majority of this guide is devoted to working with Reporter Definitions.